vesoft-inc/nebula/docs/nebula-design-concepts.md

       When added to cluster, new machines will be tagged as learner and pull data from leader/follower synchronically.
-The learner will be tagged as follower and participate in Raft protocol when it exceeds leader.
+The learner will be tagged as follower and participate in Raft protocol when it catches up leader.

 - Load-balance

-      For machines with high access, migrate the partition they serve to machines with  low access for better load balancing.
+      For machines with high stress, migrate the partition they serve to machines with  low stress for better load balancing.

 ![image][example6]